Qocotzxin/hi-form/README.md

 - `validateDirtyOnly?: boolean` - by default hiForm won't run validations on `blur` if the input value never changed (which means the user never typed any value).
 This behavior can be changed by setting `validateDirtyOnly` to `false` in which case, validations will be executed when the user focus the input and then leaves (e.g.: when moving through the inputs using `tab`).
 - `emitOn?: Array<"change" | "input" | "focus" | "blur">` - an array of events to choose which ones will be emitted.
 If no array is passed then all events are emitted but if an empty array is passed, only submit event will be emitted (submit event is not optional).

 There is also a third argument called `globalOptions`.
-As you might have already guessed, this will apply options for every input instead of declaring them i na granular way.
+As you might have already guessed, this will apply options for every input instead of declaring them in a granular way.
 It accepts the same options as the `fieldOptions` field.

 ```
 import { hiForm } from 'hiForm';